7 Moms You Meet on the Playground | Baby Chick

 So, what is the best thing about this frustrated mom?

-She reminds you that parenting isn’t perfect.
-And even when we try our hardest, it often just doesn’t go as planned, and it’s normal to feel frustrated.
+She reminds us that parenting isn’t perfect.
+Even when we try our hardest, things often just don’t go as planned, and it’s normal to feel frustrated.

 5. The Playful Mom